jcharbon2008/AdobePortal/README.md

     * Based on [editable templates](https://helpx.adobe.com/ca/experience-manager/6-4/sites/developing/using/page-templates-editable.html)

-* A set of AEM Forms WET compliant templatse and compoents.
-These components are used to create the data capture/wizard interface to capture end-user data
+* A set of AEM Forms WET compliant templates and components.
+These components are used to create the data capture/wizard interfaces to capture end-user data.

 * Integration to GCKey/Secure Kye.
 This contains sample code and instructions to configure the integeration of GCKey/Secure Key for authentication to the portal